$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

-The Yukons break the $SU(4)$ symmetry relating quarks and leptons, but an accidental symmetry relating quarks remains, imposing $y_{\mathrm{eff}}^{u}=y_{\mathrm{eff}}^{d}$.
-Hence, the mixing angles $(s_{i4}^{u^{c}}=s_{i4}^{d^{c}})$ are the same for up and down quarks, and we define $q^{c}\equiv u^{c},d^{c}$.
-The same discussion applies to charged leptons and neutrinos.
+After the symmetry breaking of the twin PS group to $G_{4321}$, the Yukawa couplings $x_{34}^{\psi}$, $x_{42,43}^{\psi^{c}}$ and VL masses $M_{4}^{\psi},$ $M_{4}^{\psi^{c}}$ remain universal up to small renormalisation group evolution (RGE) effects, however the Yukons decompose in a different way for lepton and quarks as per Eq.~\eqref{eq:phi_decomposition}.
+Due to this decomposition, the mixing angles in Eq.~\eqref{eq:MassMatrix_4thVL_effective-1-1} are now different for quark and leptons.
+The VEVs of the Yukons break the $SU(4)$ symmetry relating quarks and leptons, but an accidental $SU(2)_{q^{c}}$ symmetry relating $\psi^{c}$ quarks remains.
+Hence, the mixing angles $(s_{i4}^{u^{c}}=s_{i4}^{d^{c}})$ are the same for up and down quarks, and we define $q^{c}=u^{c},\,d^{c}$.
 On the other hand, the Higgs fields $H$, $\overline{H}$ decompose as personal Higgs doublets for the second and third fermion families as per \eqref{eq:H_Higgs} and \eqref{eq:Hbar_Higgs}.
-The personal Higgses are introduced in order to break the accidental symmetry, otherwise the mass matrices in the up and down sector would remain identical, rendering impossible to address the quark masses.
+The personal Higgses are introduced in order to break the accidental symmetry $SU(2)_{q_{c}}$, otherwise the mass matrices in the up and down sector would remain identical.
 A similar discussion applies to charged leptons and neutrinos, and personal Higgses apply in the same way.
-Mass terms for second and third family fermions will be obtained after the personal Higgses develop a VEV, see Section \ref{subsec:High-scale-symmetry} This way, Eq.~\eqref{eq:MassMatrix_4thVL_effective-1-1} decomposes for each charged sector as the following effective mass matrices,
+Mass terms for second and third family fermions will be obtained after the personal Higgses develop a VEV, see Section \ref{subsec:High-scale-symmetry}.
+This way, Eq.~\eqref{eq:MassMatrix_4thVL_effective-1-1} decomposes for each charged sector as the following effective mass matrices,

-where the Yukawas $y_{43}^{\psi}$ and $y_{24,34}^{\psi}$ remain Pati-Salam universal up to small RGE effects, and we have approximated all cosines related to $\psi^{c}$ fields to be 1 due to the hierarchy of VL masses in Eq.~\eqref{eq:hierarchy_scalesVL}.
+where the Yukawas $y_{43}^{\psi}$ and $y_{24,34}^{\psi}$ are Pati-Salam universal, and we have approximated all cosines related to $\psi^{c}$ fields to be 1 due to the hierarchy of VL masses in Eq.~\eqref{eq:hierarchy_scalesVL}.
 We obtain a similar Dirac-like matrix for neutrinos.
 In the complete version of the model presented in \cite{King:2021jeo}, a further Majorana matrix for the singlet neutrinos $\nu^{c}$ is obtained, and all neutrino masses and mixings are accommodated via a type I seesaw mechanism (see full discussion in Section 4.2 of \cite{King:2021jeo}).
 However, for the sake of simplicity, we will consider massless neutrinos in this simplified framework, as they are of subleading importance for the $B$-anomalies and for the phenomenological analysis intended for this article.